When Applied To Whole Life Insurance The Word Straight Denotes?

 In the context of whole life insurance, the term ‘straight’ is used to describe a policy that has a fixed premium and a fixed death benefit.
 This means that the premium payments and the death benefit remain the same throughout the life of the policy, regardless of changes in the insured’s health or age.

-Read More: What Is Unum Whole Life Insurance?
+Read More: Is Trustage Whole Life Insurance Good?

 Straight policies are also known as ‘ordinary life’ policies, as they are the most common type of whole life insurance policy.
 They are often used to provide long-term financial security, as the guaranteed death benefit can be used to pay for final expenses or to provide a source of income for beneficiaries.